-Liébana, at the eastern edge of the Picos de Europa, is an area of extraordinary beauty and enormous contrasts – a little world of its own, sheltered by the mountains that surround it, yet only 40 minutes from the sandy Cantabrian beaches and easily reached from the UK.
+The district of Liebana, the most easterly part of the Picos de Europa, is an area of great beauty and huge contrasts, a small world apart, sheltered by the mountains that surround it but only 40 minutes from the Cantabrian beaches.